-Most of the homes in the United States get their water via community supplies which are regulated by the state and federal governments.
+Most of the homes in the United States get their water via community supplies which are regulated by the state and federal governments and never wonder – is well water safe to drink?
 However, plenty of homes in the U.S. get their drinking water from private wells, which allows homeowners to save money because they don’t have to pay for drinking water any longer.
 In fact, around 15% of people get their water supply from wells.

 However, in recent years there has been a concern about the safety of drinking water and according to the USGS (U.S. Geological Survey), around 20% of private wells contain contaminants out of which 23% have very high levels, which can pose a serious health concern.
 In fact, private wells are not covered by the EPA (Environmental Protection Agency) that sets regulations to ensure that the water delivered to homes is safe to drink.